posativ/acrylamid/docs/filters.rst

 Environment variables are the same as in :doc:`templating`.

 ============  ==================================================
-Requires      `<built-in>`
+Requires      <built-in>
 Aliases       Jinja2, jinja2
 ============  ==================================================

+.. _custom-filters:

 Custom Filters
 **************

-Acrylamid can easily be extended with self-written filters inside your blog directory (``filters/`` per default).
-Do write your own filter, take a look at the code of `already existing filters
+To write your own filter, take a look at the code of `already existing filters
 <https://github.com/posativ/acrylamid/acrylamid/filters>`_ shipped with
-acrylamid and also visiting `doc: Extending Acrylamid`.
+acrylamid and also visit :doc:`extending`.